top of page

 Student-centred teaching and the responsive classroom

-Over the last few decades, we have seen more importance placed on student-centered learning.
+Over the last few decades, we have seen more and more importance placed on student-centered learning.
 Classes that offer varied hands-on activities keep students engaged and curious far more than anything where they are a passive observer.

-Another aspect of student-centered learning is that teachers are able to create a responsive classroom.
-Teachers can use formative check-ins and observations to respond to the students’ needs as they arise.
+An integral aspect of student-centered learning is that teachers are able to create a responsive classroom.
+Teachers use formative check-ins and observations to respond to the students’ needs as they arise.
 On the forefront of any teacher's mind should be: Have any misconceptions crept in?
 Has something really captured my students' imagination that I can pivot the next learning activity towards?
 Are the students engaging with the material like I imagined?
 This flexible pedagogical approach has led to improved academic achievement, better student-teacher relations and higher quality instruction (Responsive Classroom).

-The benefits of a responsive classroom are widely known amongst educators and it is a commonly seen attribute of effective teaching.
-Another, similarly acclaimed aspect of education is experiential learning.
+These benefits of a responsive classroom are widely known amongst educators and it is a commonly seen attribute of effective teaching.

 Experiential learning

-Experiential learning is a process where students learn by seeing, doing and interacting with hands-on experiences in the real world.
+Experiential learning is a process whereby students learn by seeing, doing and interacting with hands-on experiences in the real world.
 Teachers note that taking students out of the classroom is an exceptionally powerful tool.
 Studies show that students who experience educational trips show increased academic achievement, boosts cultural awareness and reinforces personal development (Student & Youth Travel Association), and let’s not forget, they’re a huge amount of fun!

 Taking students out of the classroom

 And this is why experiential learning is somewhat faltering in terms of innovative student-centered pedagogy.
 Despite the progress we have made in the classroom, once teachers are required to navigate keeping a large group of students safe in an uncertain environment, they are forced to fall back and rely on outdated pedagogical techniques.
-So the focus of the educator is now about counting heads as opposed to the educational experience of the students.This is absolutely essential in terms of keeping the students safe and to ease the logistics of moving a group of students.
-But how does this affect their learning experience?
+Worksheets, lectures and passive reading becomes all too commonplace as the focus of the educator is now on counting heads, as opposed to the educational experience of the students.
+And as experiential learning currently stands, it is essential educators focus on students' physical well-being - being in charge of a group of students in an unknown environment is no easy task.
+But it does seem to be a real lost moment in what could be a moment where teachers could actually be teachers and not simply chaperones.

 A responsive out-of-classroom?